TOM WOLFE died last week. Here’s a story about a kind thing he did for me over 25 years ago.

 “Hi Tom,” I said, “Do you remember me?”

 “JOHN MASSENGALE,” he said, in a large stage voice, “the man who taught me everything I know about architecture and urbanism.”

 The backstory, after the jump.

 Ten years earlier, I was one of the Editors of VIA IV, an MIT Press journal edited by graduate students in the architecture school at the University of Pennsylvania.

 I wrote to Wolfe, asking him if he would write the introduction.
 He wrote back that he would write the introduction, because he had been thinking about writing an architecture book.
-That book, of course, became From Bauhaus to Our House.
+That book became From Bauhaus to Our House.